sarunnut1236/sarunnut1236/README.md

 I've been interested in web development, especially frontend development

 * 🌍  I'm based in Bangkok, Thailand
-* 🧠  I'm learning Next.js, TailwindCSS
+* 🧠  I'm learning Next.js, AngularJS, TailwindCSS
 * 🤝  I'm open to collaborating on new web development projects
 * ✉️  You can contact me at [sarunlapsuk@gmail.com](mailto:sarunlapsuk@gmail.com)